rwightman/tensorflow-litterbox/README.md

  - Show usage examples for various components
  - Add/update code comments and docstrings
  - Verify that multi-tower training still works and fix if not
+ - Importing framework for pulling in pretrained weights from Torch/Caffe and other TF models
  - Add support for smaller image datasets (ie Cifar/Tiny Imagenet)
  - Add bounding-box / segmentation mask support with related models
  - Add MS Coco dataset support for above